 - Ankle Sprains: Sudden change in direction leads to the ankle rolling over causing damage to the ligaments and the soft tissues.

 - Achilles Tendonitis: Explosive jumping leads to the inflammation/rupture of the Achilles tendon.

-No matter how careful you are on the field, injuries happen.
-The best thing to do post and injury is to stop playing.
+No matter how careful you are on the court, injuries happen.
+The best thing to do post injury is to stop playing.
 Many athletes play through the pain which further delays recovery.
 Here, we talk about the best way to treat a badminton injury.

 Resting minimizes the chance of any further injury.
 Icing the injured muscle reduces blood flow which prevents swelling and pain.
 Compression prevents fluid build-up which minimizes swelling.
 Elevation helps to drain out fluid from the injured area and to minimize swelling.

 - Rehabilitation exercises

 After the swelling has gone down, certain rehabilitation exercises help strengthen the muscle around the injury.